-A third offense demonstrates a pattern of academic misconduct and will result in the most severe sanction: Expulsion from the university without the ability to seek readmittance.
+A third level violation demonstrates a pattern of academic misconduct and will result in the most severe sanction: Expulsion from the University without the ability to seek readmittance.

-APPEALS
+Appeals

-The initial phase of the student appeal must take the form of a written appeal within five (5) class days of the Honor Court decision.
-If there is no appeal within this time limit, the EVCAA shall implement the decision.

-The request for appeal shall be by memorandum addressed to the faculty Chair of the Honor Court through the EVCAA.
-The memo must state the reason(s) for believing the decision of the original hearing authority to be improper as noted below.

-The charged party or parties may submit an appeal of the Honor Court decision under one of these circumstances:

-- There has been an alleged deviation from procedural rules that prejudiced the findings of the committee. - New evidence has become available that was not known or available at the time of the hearing.

-Within twenty (20) class days of the receipt of the student's appeal, the EVCAA will re-examine all materials pertaining to the case and arrive at a decision.
-The EVCAA may dismiss the appeal for failure to meet criteria for appeal, approve or reverse the decision of the court, or may change the sanction.
+- 1. The initial phase of the student appeal must take the form of a written appeal within five (5) business days of the Honor Court decision.
+If there is no appeal within this time limit, the EVCAA shall implement the decision. - 2.
+The request for appeal shall be by memorandum addressed to the Honor Court Chair through the EVCAA.
+The memo must state the reason(s) for believing the decision of the original hearing authority to be improper as noted below. - 3.
+The responsible party or parties may submit an appeal of the Honor Court decision under one of these circumstances: - a.
+There has been an alleged deviation from procedural rules that prejudiced the findings of the committee. - b.
+New evidence has become available that was not known or available at the time of the hearing. - 4.
+Within twenty (20) business days of the receipt of the student's appeal, the EVCAA will reexamine all materials pertaining to the case and arrive at a decision.
+The EVCAA may dismiss the appeal for failure to meet criteria for appeal, approve or reverse the decision of the court, or modify the sanctions.

-FINAL DISPOSITION
+Final Disposition